Deformation Quantization for Actions of K\"ahlerian Lie Groups: The deformed -norm

 We have seen in \eqref{invol} how to modify the original involution at the level of $\CB(\B,A)$.
 At the level of the Fr\'echet algebra $A^\infty$, an obvious observation leads to:

 \begin{lem} Let $\B$ be a normal $\bf j$-group.
 For $\bm\in{\bf\Theta}(\B)$, the following defines a continuous involution of the Fr\'echet algebra $(A^\infty,\star_{\theta,\bm}^\alpha)$:

-where $E_N,\dots,E_1$ are the central elements of the Heisenberg Lie algebras attached to each elementary factors of $\B$. \end{lem} \begin{rmk} {\rm Note that when $\underline s_e^\star \overline\bm_j=\bm_j$, $j=1,\dots,N$, there is no modification of the involution.} \end{rmk} The construction of a pre-$C^*$-structure on $(A^\infty,\star_{\theta,\bf m}^\alpha)$ follows then from Theorem \ref{C-def} and from the following immediate result (compare with Lemma \ref{embed}): \begin{lem} Let $(A,\alpha,\B)$ be a $C^*$-algebra endowed with a strongly continuous and isometric action of a normal $\bf j$-group.
-Then, we have an isometric equivariant embedding $\alpha:A^\infty\to \CB(\B,A)$. \end{lem} \Pf The equivariance property of $\alpha$ is obvious and implies (with the fact that $\alpha$ is an isometry) that for any $k\in\N$:
+where $E_N,\dots,E_1$ are the central elements of the Heisenberg Lie algebras attached to each elementary factors of $\B$. \end{lem} \begin{rmk} Note that when $\underline s_e^\star \overline\bm_j=\bm_j$, $j=1,\dots,N$, there is no modification of the involution. \end{rmk} The construction of a pre-$C^*$-structure on $(A^\infty,\star_{\theta,\bf m}^\alpha)$ follows then from Theorem \ref{C-def} and from the following immediate result (compare with Lemma \ref{embed}): \begin{lem} Let $(A,\alpha,\B)$ be a $C^*$-algebra endowed with a strongly continuous and isometric action of a normal $\bf j$-group.
+Then, we have an isometric equivariant embedding $\alpha:A^\infty\to \CB(\B,A)$. \end{lem} \begin{proof} The equivariance property of $\alpha$ is obvious and implies (with the fact that $\alpha$ is an isometric action of $\B$ on $A$) that for any $k\in\N$: